MiguelCastillo/azureContainer/README.md

 ## API

-### AzureContainer(container, accountName, accountKey)
+### AzureContainer(containerName, accountName, accountKey)
 Constructor to create instances of the container manager.
-An intance of AzureContainer provides interfaces to easily interact with your azure containers.
+An intance of AzureContainer provides interfaces to easily interact with your Azure containers.

 #### arguments
-- `container` - Name of the container to upload files to.
+- `containerName` - Name of the container to upload files to.
 - `accountName` - Name of the storage account in which the container exists
 - `accountKey` - Access key for the container

-### initialize(access) : method
+### initialize(accessType) : method
 Initializes the container.
 If the container name does not exist, one is created.
 If you already know the container exists, then you can safely omit calling this method.
 If you are doubt, then always call this method.

 #### arguments